 What the legal directories say

-Who’s Who Legal recognises Jon as a Global Elite Thought Leader for Asset Recovery (2023), one of only 70 lawyers worldwide, and Commercial Litigation (2023), one of only four lawyers in England (and one of only two Partners under 45) recognised as such.
-He is also recommended as a ‘Future Leader’ for Commercial Litigation (2021-2023).
+Who’s Who Legal recognises Jon as a Global Elite Thought Leader for Asset Recovery (2023-2024), one of only 70 lawyers worldwide, and Commercial Litigation (2023), one of only four lawyers in England (and one of only two Partners under 45) recognised as such.
+He is also recommended as a ‘Future Leader’ for Commercial Litigation (2021-2023) and ranked as a Thought Leader for Asset Recovery in WWL’s GIR report (2024).

 The Legal 500 (2024) recognises Jon as a leading individual for civil fraud (having consistently recognised him as a ‘Next Generation Partner’ (2020-2023)).
 He is also recognised as a ‘Next Generation Partner’ for banking litigation (2019-2024), and also recommended for premium commercial litigation, international arbitration and commodities disputes.